deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 “Ah, shit Ray,” Cook sighed and looked up into the knot of pipes and cables above them.
 “You know what I was gonna do when we got back to Earth?
 I was gonna go climb mountains until one of ‘em killed me.
 Everest, K2, Annapurna...”

 He tailed off.
 Not knowing what to say, Ray just stared at him until he shook himself out of wherever he’d gone and came back to here and now. “...Maybe find some peace, y’know?
 Let Mama Nature put right all the evil fuckin’ things I did to keep us alive.”
 He glanced at Holly’s litter and sagged.
-“Just promise me you two’ll go on an’...
+“You just promise me you two’ll go on an’...
 I’unno. *Try* to live.
 So it was all worth it.”

 “We’re still here, Cook,” Ray told him.
 “We aren’t dead yet.”